by Rebecca J. Stahl, MA

 Another, more promising study showed the quit rate for e-cigarettes was as effective as nicotine patches after a period of six months.
 However, the US Food and Drug Administration (FDA), along with several major anti-smoking organizations, have determined that there has not been enough research on e-cigarettes to make any claims about their safety or effectiveness in helping people quit smoking.

 E-cigarette smoking is not without its concerns.
 The biggest challenge facing e-cigarettes is regulation.
-In the US, FDA's doorstep.
+In the United States, that falls on the FDA's doorstep.
 Some of their concerns are:

 One of the bigger issues for the FDA is the chemical make-up of the inhaled vapors.
 The agency analyzed different e-cigarette brands.
 They found diethylene glycol (a chemical used in antifreeze) and other cancer-causing agents in some of the samples.
 The agency is also concerned that the cartridges are not consistent in the amount of nicotine they provide.
 For example, you may use a low-strength nicotine cartridge, but actually receive a higher dose (or vice versa).